Local Flow Partitioning for Faster Edge Connectivity: The inner procedure

+(A) All nodes in $C$ have their sinks saturated (case $(2)$ of Theorem~\ref{thm:unit-flow}).
+Since the amount of supply ending in $S$ is small, the total sink capacity in $S$ must also be small, i.e. $\vol_C(S)$ must be small.
+Recall $S$ is any cut in $C$ with cut-size at most $\alpha \delta$.
+Thus we know all such cuts have small volume, more specifically at most $\cc s$, implying that $C$ is $\cc s$-splittable, i.e. case $(3)$ of Theorem~\ref{thm:middle-main}.

+(B) We get a set $A$ as specified in case $(3b)$ of Theorem~\ref{thm:unit-flow}.
+Since all nodes in $A$ have their sinks saturated, by a similar argument as above, we show that $\vol_C(A\cap S)$ is small.
+Again as this argument works for any $S$ of cut-size at most $\alpha\delta$, we can argue $A$ is $\cc s$-splittable.
+Additionally, case (3b) of Theorem~\ref{thm:unit-flow} and Observation~\ref{obs:largevol} give the desired bound on $\Phi_C(A)$ and show that $\vol_C(A) = \Theta(m_C)$, which shows that case $(2)$ of Theorem~\ref{thm:middle-main} holds.

+Note that the outline of the flow problem construction is similar to the seeding of diffusions in \cite{KT18}, but the details differ in part due to their ability to use the linearity property of diffusions.
+We must explicitly spread out our flows and warm start our procedures in some cases as noted above.

-\section{Details and analysis of the inner procedure}
+\subsection{Details and analysis of the inner procedure}

-In this section we will describe our inner procedure (Algorithm~\ref{alg:inner}), which largely follows the same approach as~\cite{KT15}.
+Now we formalize the intuition we outlined above, and give the detailed implementation and analysis of the inner procedure.

-Recall when the inner procedure is invoked, we have a connected component $C$ of $H$ such that $C$ is certified to be $s$-strong for some $s\in [s_0,m_C]$.
-Through the rest of the section, we work completely inside $C$, and the volume, degree, cut-size are all internal to $C$ when we omit the subscript.
+Recall when the inner procedure is invoked, we have a connected component $C$ of $\tilde{H}$ such that $C$ is certified to be $s$-splittable for some $s\in [s_0,m_C]$.
+Through the rest of the section, we work completely inside $C$ (the induced sub-graph of $C$ as an undirected graph), and the volume, degree, cut-size are all defined with $C$ being our graph when we omit the subscript.

-Recall the K-T framework removes passive supervertices from $H$, and keeps $H$ trimmed through the algorithm.
-Thus in the connected component $C$, any regular vertex $v$ has $d(v)\geq \frac{2}{5}\delta$, and any supervertex has degree at least $\frac{2}{5}c_1\delta\gamma$ where $\delta=\Theta(\ln m)$ is the parameter in the definition of a passive supervertex.
-Moreover, no two vertices in $C$ have more than $\delta$ parallel edges between them, since such pair of vertices will be contracted.
+Recall from Section~\ref{sxn:outerloop} the K-T framework removes passive supervertices from $\tilde{H}$, and keeps $\tilde{H}$ trimmed through the algorithm.
+Thus in the connected component $C$, any regular vertex $v$ has $d(v)\geq \frac{2}{5}2\delta$, and any supervertex has degree at least $\frac{2}{5}c_1\alpha\delta\gamma$ where $\gamma=\Theta(\alpha\ln m)$ is the parameter in the definition of a passive supervertex.
+Moreover, no two vertices in $C$ have more than $\alpha \delta$ parallel edges between them, since such pair of vertices would have been contracted at the end of the previous iteration of the outer loop, and any two regular vertices in $C$ have at most $2$ parallel edges between them, since the original graph $G$ is a simple directed graph.